CarlOlson/rescript-mode/README.md

 ## License

-`reason-mode` is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+`rescript-mode` is distributed under the terms of both the MIT license and the Apache License (Version 2.0).

 See [LICENSE-MIT](LICENSE-MIT) and [LICENSE-APACHE](LICENSE-APACHE) for details.